A Cubical Quad Antenna at the QTH of Keith - G0TSH

 Definition: An antenna is a piece of metal, a conductor of electricity, to which you connect the radio.
 It radiates your signal and receives the signals you want to hear.
 Definition: An antenna system consists of the antenna, the feed-line, and any matching unit.
 Most antennas are made of copper or aluminum, while most mobile antennas are made of stainless steel.
 A feed-line consists of two conductors that carry the signal to and from the radio and to and from the antenna.
 A matching unit can be an antenna tuner, a series matching section, or one of several different kinds of matching circuits at the feed-point.

 Today we hear people breaking in to our ragchews with signals almost level with the noise.
 Why is that?
 The reason is they are using the wrong antennas.
 Their signals are twenty to thirty decibels below everyone elses.
 They are making contacts, but just barely.
 The first question our group asks, "What kind of antenna are you using?"
 Experienced amateurs know the antenna can make all the difference.
 The guy with the poor signal sometimes will blame his bad signal report on band conditions or his lack of a linear amplifier.
 He is just sticking his head in the sand.
 What we are trying to prove is next to your radio, the most important part of your station is the antenna.
-Many years ago, an old-timer said, "For every pound you spend on a radio, you should spend two dollars on your antenna."
+Many years ago, an old-timer said, "For every pound you spend on a radio, you should spend two pounds on your antenna."
 That is also true today.
 You can do more to improve your signal strength with antennas than you can ever do by increasing your power.
-Having the ability to make contacts on a particular antenna doesnt mean it works well!
+Having the ability to make contacts on a particular antenna doesn't mean it works well!
 Any antenna will make contacts, but your signals will be stronger on some antennas than on others.
 In addition, some antennas hear better than others.

 II.
 How Antennas Work.